-Most of you probably clicked on this article just to be sure you correctly read the title and your eyes were not playing tricks on you.
+Most of you probably clicked on this article just to be sure you read the title correctly and your eyes were not playing tricks on you.
 Well, thanks for clicking and yes, today we are going to find out to turn our yards into a bat-hive.

 - They love to gobble up insects: Moths, beetles, flies, and the true blood-sucking, disease-carrying parasites, mosquitoes.
 In all fairness, not all bats are insect-eaters.
 Some species are herbivorous and eat fruits.

 - They provide awesome acrobatic displays.
-Remember that early scene from the much popular and quite controversial movie: ‘Batman vs Superman‘, where a colony of bats lifts up one of the titular characters from the ground in a spectacular display of bat-awesomeness?
+Remember that early scene from the much popular and quite controversial movie: ‘Batman vs Superman‘, where a colony of bats lifts up one of the titular characters from the ground in a spectacular display of awesomeness?
 Now, you might not get that exact level of grandiosity in your backyard, but you sure would enjoy the sight of bats flitting around your yard during sunset.

-- Recent studies have shown that the bat population has drastically declined due to various reasons, chief among them being habitat loss and use of pesticides.
+- Recent studies have shown that the bat population has drastically declined due to various reasons, chief among them being habitat loss and the use of pesticides.
 By making your yard a safe and comfortable place for bats to roost, you are contributing your own quota in saving them from extinction.

-- Have a visible and clean source of water
+Tip One: Have a visible and clean source of water

-- Make your garden work for you
+Tip Two: Make your garden work for you

-- Build a bat house
+Tip Three: Build a bat house

-- Leave dead trees and install some lights
+Tip Four: Leave dead trees and install some lights

 Trees also serve as a favorite roosting spot for bats.
-So, if there is a dead tree in your yard not posing a danger to you, don’t cut it down.
+So if there is a dead tree in your yard not posing a danger to you, don’t cut it down.
 You could also try installing mercury vapor lights to attract insects which in turn attracts bats.